-Ric Lamore - Potter
+Ric Lamore - Master Potter

 For Ric, there was no other way of life but through the arts.
-Drawing consumed most of his time as a child and he purused his love of art by attending Framingham State College and received his BA in Art Education.
+Drawing consumed most of his time as a child and he pursued his love of art by attending Framingham State College and received his BA in Art Education.
 He began his career as a teacher at the Worcester Crafts Center where he would inspire other young people to have a passion for art.
 He left teaching to work for many private potters in the New England area for over 15 years.
-He moved to Wisconsin in the early 80's and began his career as a production potter for Rowe Pottery in 1981.
-Ric has over 30 years of production pottery experience but his love for his craft continues after hours as well as he owns his own studio creating specialty high fired functional stoneware.
+He moved to Wisconsin in the early '80s and began his career as a production potter for Rowe Pottery in 1981.
+Ric has over 30 years of production pottery experience but his love for his craft continues after hours as well as he owns his own studio creating specialty high-fired functional stoneware.

-John Tiller - Potter
+John Tiller - Master Potter

-Owner, Bev Semmann loves being a part of creating things that are of value to Rowe's customers and that they use in their everyday lives.
-As a collector of Rowe Pottery from a young age I always am looking for the next great piece to keep things fresh and modern, yet keep with tradition.
-I am honored to be a part of growing this well established company and can't wait to see what the future holds.
-Rowe Pottery From our Hands… to your Home
+Owner, Bev Semmann, loves being a part of creating things that are of value to Rowe's customers and that they use in their everyday lives.
+"As a collector of Rowe Pottery from a young age, I always am looking for the next great piece to keep things fresh and modern, while respecting tradition," she says.
+"I am honored to be a part of growing this well established company and I'm enthusiastic about our future."